50: 10/2004

 25% off their next pedi (or whatever discount you feel is appropriate

-1. It is deadly simple for both you and the customer.
+- use your own judgment).
+This approach has three benefits versus the format you proposed: 1.
+It is deadly simple for both you and the customer.

 You don't have to track points, customers don't have to remember